andymeneely/project-timber-wolf/rules/RULES.md

 ## Level Up

-Each Amateur character is given two choices to level into, as indicated on the back of the card.
-Place your Amateur Character card in the box and choose one Pro card as your new character.
-Record your choice on your character sheet.
-Pro characters cannot be promoted.
-Skill cards work the same way.
+**Players level up**, not just characters.
+Every human player starts at level 1 when they are new to this game.
+At the end of every heist, regardless of the objective outcome or character fate, every *player* levels up.
+For the next heist, a player may start with a character of the player's level (or less).
+That character may be new or used previously.
+The state of a character is still preserved between heists, for example, if a character is Busted they remain Busted for the next heist.

 **Progression**.
 The first time you level up, upgrade one Skill card of your choice.
 The second time, upgrade your Character.
 The third time, upgrade your other Skill.
+The maximum player and character level is 4 (both pro Skills and a pro Character).

+Each Amateur card is given two choices to level into, as indicated on the back of the card.
+Place your Amateur Character card in the box and choose one Pro card as your new character.
+Record your choice on your character sheet.
+Skill cards work the same way.

 <div class="pagebreak"/>